-The Canadian Research Initiative in Substance Misuse (CRISM) is a national network of researchers, service providers, policy makers and people with lived experience.
+The Canadian Research Initiative in Substance Misuse (CRISM) is a national network of over 500 researchers, service providers, policy makers and people with lived experience.
 Launched in 2013 by the Canadian Institutes of Health Research (CIHR) Institute of Neurosciences, Mental Health, and Addiction, CRISM’s overall objective is to translate evidence-based interventions for substance misuse into clinical practice, community-based prevention, and health system changes.
 Our intent is to support the creation of more effective, personal, and adoptable intervention programs and services.
-Please see the CIHR website for more information.
+For more information please see the national CRISM website or follow us on Twitter @CRISMCan.

 The objectives of CRISM are: